mikaelkg/DecisionTree/README.md

 2. Load data from csv file and predict class
    (possible only after training and the data format must match
    the data format on which the decision tree was trained)
-Enter path:
+**Enter path:
-Count features:
+Count features:**
-a.
+>a.
 Download the results to a file
   (file with comma delimiter,
    where first columns are features
    and last column is predicted class)
 b.
 Output the results on the screen

-3\.
-Generate dot and png file for visual representation of decision tree
+3. Generate dot and png file for visual representation of decision tree
-Enter path:
+**Enter path:**
-4\.
-Quit the program
+4. Quit the program

 Этапы: